Skip to content

 netherEntrance: "location 100;200;300;survival_nether 5"

-Checks if the player is looking at a block with the given location or material.
 You must specify either loc: optional (the location of the block) or type: optional as a block selector.
 You can also specify both.

 Example